AntoineD/docstring-inheritance/README.md

 - `Parameters` (numpy format only)
 - `Args` (google format only)

-In addition to the inheritance behavior described [above](#sections-with-items):
+In addition to the inheritance behavior described [above](#sections-with-sub-sections):

-- the arguments not existing in the inheritor signature are removed,
+- the arguments not existing in the child signature are removed,
-- the arguments are sorted according the inheritor signature,
+- the arguments are sorted according the child signature,
 - the arguments with no description are provided with a dummy description.

 ```python